spotinst/help/src/docs/administration/policies/README.md

 ## Custom Policy Conditions

-Custom policy conditions give you more control of your Spot resources on the organization and account level:
+Custom policy conditions give you more control of your Spot resources at the organization and account level:

 * Condition operators that contain the condition keys:
   - Resource retrieval